 Each day of Onam has its own ceremonial significance, and the temple authorities perform various rites involving the main deity and the other deities housed at the temple.
 The idol of Lord Vamana is decorated in the form of one of the 10 avatars of Lord Vishnu on each of the 10 days of the festival.

-The cuisine is elaborate and varied.
-Try it for yourself at one of the quality hotels in Trivandrum, which have specials for the occasion.
-Alternatively, Onasadya is served daily at Thrikkakara Temple.
+A lot of cooking takes place during Onam.
+The highlight is a grand feast called onasadya, served on a banana leaf on Thiru Onam.
+The cuisine is elaborate and varied—try it for yourself at one of the quality hotels in Trivandrum that have specials for the occasion.
+Alternatively, onasadya is dished up daily at Thrikkakara Temple.
 Tens of thousands of people attend this feast on the main Onam day.